 Distance from San Francisco: 1.5 hours (75 miles)

 Fine Print: No minimum stay requirement.
-Free cancellation up to 14 days before check-in.
+Free cancelation up to 14 days before check-in.
 Adult-only property.
 LGBTQ+ Friendly.
 Pets are not allowed in glamping tents.
+ADA tents are not available, but there is an ADA-accessible cabin.

 The Pinecone Treehouse